 There are subtle but important differences between project control and project management.
 The Association for Project Management explains these as follows:

 Simply put, project management ensures the successful completion of a number of different processes, while project control makes sure those processes actually head in the right direction (to be classed as “successful”).
 It ensures projects are done correctly and the “right” projects are chosen in the first place.

-how much the project will cost
+1. how much the project will cost?

-how long the project will take
+2. how long the project will take?

+In practical terms, project control is about managing project scope, meeting quality requirements, keeping projects to schedule and budget, managing risks, identifying issues, and ensuring projects benefit the company.
 A lot of that comes down to collecting and managing data, finding trends, forecasting outcomes, reporting on progress and actually actively putting learnings into practice.
 Without controlling for these, projects quickly become wildly ineffective and expensive.

 Now we know what we’re dealing with, let’s see how to practically apply project control throughout the project management cycle.

 The first stage of project management is planning and outlining your fundamentals: the issues you need to solve, the people who need to be involved, the actual work you’ll do.
 You need to identify stakeholders and define project objectives that set the boundaries for project success.

 Part of that success depends on providing realistic cost and time estimations, both of which form part of project control.
 So many projects fail simply because they underestimate time or money constraints, so you need to forecast these variables as tightly as possible.
 The best way to do that is by analyzing performance data from similar past projects.
 In particular, take note of: